Login / Autos CRUD

 Create a superuser so you can test the admin interface and log in to the application.

-make sure that templates are not inadvertently shared across multiple applications within a Django project.
+autos/templates/autosto support your views.
+Note that the second sub folder undertemplatesis there to make sure that templates are not inadvertently shared across multiple applications within a Django project. -

 Make sure to check the autograder for additional markup requirements.